 Retinal detachment describes an emergency situation in which a thin layer of tissue (the retina) at the back of the eye pulls away from its normal position.

-Retinal detachment separates the retinal cells from the layer of blood vessels that provides oxygen and nourishment.
+Retinal detachment separates the retinal cells from the layer of blood vessels that provides oxygen and nourishment to the eye.
 The longer retinal detachment goes untreated, the greater your risk of permanent vision loss in the affected eye.

-Warning signs of retinal detachment may include one or all of the following: the sudden appearance of floaters and flashes and reduced vision.
+Warning signs of retinal detachment may include one or all of the following: reduced vision and the sudden appearance of floaters and flashes of light.
 Contacting an eye specialist (ophthalmologist) right away can help save your vision.

 Retinal detachment itself is painless.
 But warning signs almost always appear before it occurs or has advanced, such as: